notional-labs/notional/relaying/hermes/readme.md

 Hermes is a long-running process that reads all channels by default over each node's websocket.

+Channels can and should be filtered, so that hermes can start more quickly.

 ## Omni-chain Hermes Quickstart
 In order for this to work effectively, you're going to need an archive node for every member of the IBC Gang per [Map Of Zones](https://mapofzones.com).
 You will also need funds on all relevant chains.